-If you have ever wondered whether or not you need to master a red-black tree or a max heap to become a proficient mobile developer, the answer is, probably not.
+If you have ever wondered whether or not you need to master a red-black tree or a max heap to become a proficient iOS developer, the answer is, probably not.
 In fact, you may never use either of them throughout your career!

 Now I don’t mean to say you shouldn’t learn any data structures outside of the ones I will list in this post, you should definitely be aware of them because you never know when they may come in handy.
 However, our time is limited, so if you want to know which ones you should focus on the most for mobile development, keep reading!